-Watershed-Based Implementation Funding comes from the Clean Water Fund.
+The Clean Water Fund supports Watershed-Based Implementation Funding.
 G OODHUE COUNTY - When Minneola Township dairy farmer Tony Scheffler installed a manure pit with 14 months' capacity, he gained 15 to 20 hours a week and the ability to apply fertilizer when crops need it most.

 By curbing feedlot runoff in the farmyard and the potential for nitrate leaching in the fields, he is helping to protect both surface water and groundwater.

-That's why the \$450,000 project completed in 2023 was a priority for the Greater Zumbro River watershed partnership, which offset about 75% of the cost with Watershed-

-Based Implementation Funding (WBIF) from the Minnesota Board of Water and Soil Resources (BWSR).
+That's why the \$450,000 project completed in 2023 was a priority for the Greater Zumbro River watershed partnership, which offset about 75% of the cost with Watershed-Based Implementation Funding (WBIF) from the Minnesota Board of Water and Soil Resources (BWSR).